jakeoreillyy/Reservr/README.md

 ## 🖼️ Overview

-Reservr provides a digital solution for handling library reservations.
-It features a user-friendly interface for students and librarians to manage books, track availability, and handle reservations seamlessly.
+Reservr provides a **digital platform** that simplifies library reservation workflows.
+It offers a **user-friendly interface** for users to **browse, reserve, and manage books,** while tracking real-time availability and reservation status.

 ---

 ## ⚙️ Features

-✅ User registration and login
+✅ User registration and authentication
-✅ Browse and search for books
+✅ Browse and search for available books
 ✅ Reserve and cancel book reservations
-✅ Track book availability
+✅ Track and update book availability in real-time

 ---

 ## 🧰 Built With

-* **HTML5** – structure and layout
+* **HTML5** – page structure and layout
-* **CSS3** – design and responsiveness
+* **CSS3** – design, styling, and responsiveness
-* **PHP** – server-side logic
+* **PHP** – server-side logic, validation, and session management
-* **MySQL** – data storage and queries
+* **MySQL** – persistent data storage and query handling

 ---